 Farmers deal with milk quality criteria every day to control somatic cell count (SCC), bacteria levels, freezing point and inhibitors.
 These criteria are regulated and used by the industry to assess farm milk quality.
 Being proactive helps Canadian dairy farmers continue to produce milk that is among the best in the world!

 “Fundamentally, milk from a healthy mammary gland already contains a certain number of somatic cells.
 These cells act as watchdogs in case of an infection.
 When bacteria enter the mammary gland, SCC increases.
 To the cow, somatic cells are allies that will fight an infection.
 The farmer wants to avoid infections as they have an impact on production as well as on the health and well-being of the cow.”

 Source: Bovine Mastitis Network

-How is milk quality evaluated?
-When a milk sample is taken for testing, inspectors determine the quality based on four elements which farmers monitor daily.
-The validation criteria explain the targets and regulations for the Milk Quality module.
+Milk quality is evaluated with every time milk is picked up at the farm.
+Each time, a milk sample is taken for testing, milk inspectors determine the quality based on four elements that farmers monitor daily.
+The points below explain the targets and regulations for Milk Quality.

 Need a printer-friendly version?
 Download the PDF.